BradleySecOps/AWS_IR_Response/README.md

 **Purpose:** To rapidly contain a potentially compromised EC2 instance within an AWS environment by isolating it, preserving evidence,and preventing further unauthorized actions.

 **CAUTION ADVISED**

-**Disclaimer:** This script performs alterations to your AWS environment, including modifying Network ACLs, Instance Attributes, IAM Roles, and Instance State.
+**Disclaimer:** This script performs alterations to your AWS environment, including modifying Security Groups, Instance Attributes, IAM Roles, and Instance State.

 *   **DO NOT run this script unless you have tested this within a non-production enviroment and understand the changes that will be made.**
 *   **Incorrect use can lead to loss of connectivity, data inaccessibility (if cleanup is improper), or interference with legitimate operations.**
 *   **Always prioritize following your organization's established and tested Incident Response procedures.** This script is a very powerful tool, I would highly recommend testing this tool first before deploying and using.
 Please see the test plan where I have outlined all testing that has been done to check every flow works.
 If any flows do not work please reach out with the errors(s) and I will look at altering/improving.
 *   The author assumes **NO LIABILITY** for any damages or disruptions caused by the use or misuse of this script.

 I have put mutliple error checks, pre checks (of permissions) that occur prior to running any commands.
 I have additionally presented below every issue below that could affect this not running (that I could think of).
 Please always check and understand this prior to running this script for an incident.

 If you do find any issues with the logic or flow of this script, please let me know and happy to discuss or change.

 ## Containment Strategy & Steps

-The script employs a multi-faceted strategy to contain a potentially compromised EC2 instance.
+The script employs a multi-optioned strategy to contain a potentially compromised EC2 instance.
 It guides the user through the following automated steps:

 1.  **Credential Input, Validation & Account Confirmation:**
     *   **Action:** Prompts for temporary AWS credentials.
 Uses `getpass` to hide sensitive input.
-Authenticates using `sts:GetCallerIdentity`, displays the AWS Account ID and attempts to display the Account Alias (`iam:ListAccountAliases`). **Crucially, it then prompts the user to confirm (`yes/no`) if the identified account is the correct target before proceeding.** Performs basic checks for essential EC2 and IAM read permissions.
+Authenticates using `sts:GetCallerIdentity`, displays the AWS Account ID and attempts to display the Account Alias (`iam:ListAccountAliases`). **Crucially, it then prompts the user to confirm (`yes/no`) if the identified account is the correct target before proceeding.** Performs basic checks for essential EC2 and IAM read permissions that will be used as part of the script.
     *   **Rationale:** Ensures the script authenticates correctly and targets the intended AWS account, preventing accidental actions in the wrong environment.
-Displaying the alias adds user-friendliness.
+Displaying the alias adds mental confirmation to the Incident Responder they are working in the correct AWS Account.
 Basic permission checks provide early feedback.
 Temporary credentials limit exposure.

 2.  **Instance Identification:**
     *   **Action:** Lists running or stopped EC2 instances in the specified region (`ec2:DescribeInstances`).
 Prompts the user to select the target instance ID.
-Gathers essential details like VPC ID and Subnet ID from the selected instance's metadata.
+Gathers essential details like VPC ID and the instance's current Security Groups from the selected instance's metadata.
     *   **Rationale:** Accurately identifies the instance to be contained based on user input.
-VPC and Subnet IDs are crucial for network isolation.
+VPC ID is crucial for creating the isolation Security Group.
+Knowing original SGs is needed for cleanup.

 3.  **Pre-flight Checks:**
-    *   **Action:** Before modifying resources, the script performs several non-mutating checks using `describe` or `list` API calls.
-It verifies the instance state, basic permissions for NACL changes, termination protection modification, IAM role policy listing, and EBS volume description.
+    *   **Action:** Before modifying resources, the script performs several non-mutating checks (doesn't change the environment) using `describe` or `list` API calls, including DryRun attempts where possible.
+It verifies the instance state, basic permissions for Security Group changes (`ec2:CreateSecurityGroup`, `ec2:ModifyInstanceAttribute`, `ec2:RevokeSecurityGroupEgress`), termination protection modification, IAM role policy listing/application, EBS volume description/snapshotting, and instance stopping.
     *   **Rationale:** This step aims to identify potential permission issues or problematic resource states *before* attempting irreversible actions, reducing the chance of mid-script failures.
 If critical checks fail, the script exits.
 If warnings are found, the user is prompted whether to continue.

-4.  **Network Isolation (NACL Containment):**
+4.  **Network Isolation (Security Group Containment):**
     *   **Action:**
-        *   Identifies the current Network ACL (NACL) associated with the instance's subnet (`ec2:DescribeNetworkAcls`).
+        *   Checks if a dedicated "Containment Security Group" already exists in the instance's VPC (`ec2:DescribeSecurityGroups`).
-        *   Creates a new, dedicated "Containment NACL" (or reuses one if it exists) tagged with a specific name (`ec2:CreateNetworkAcl`, `ec2:CreateTags`).
+        *   If not found, creates a new Security Group with a specific name and description, tagged appropriately (`ec2:CreateSecurityGroup`, `ec2:CreateTags`).
-        *   Adds explicit DENY ALL rules for both Ingress (inbound) and Egress (outbound) traffic for **both IPv4 (`0.0.0.0/0`) and IPv6 (`::/0`)** to this Containment NACL (`ec2:CreateNetworkAclEntry`).
+        *   Removes the default outbound rule (Allow All Egress) from the newly created Containment SG to ensure complete isolation (`ec2:RevokeSecurityGroupEgress`).
-        *   Replaces the subnet's original NACL association with this new, restrictive Containment NACL (`ec2:ReplaceNetworkAclAssociation`).
+        *   Modifies the target instance's attributes to associate it *only* with this Containment Security Group, effectively detaching all its original Security Groups (`ec2:ModifyInstanceAttribute`).
     *   **Rationale:** This is the primary network containment step.
-By blocking all IPv4 and IPv6 traffic at the subnet level via the NACL, it prevents the instance from communicating with any other resource (internal or external), stopping potential command-and-control (C2) communication, data exfiltration, or lateral movement over the network.
+By applying a Security Group with no inbound and no outbound rules directly to the instance, it prevents the instance from communicating with any other resource (internal or external), stopping potential command-and-control (C2) communication, data exfiltration, or lateral movement over the network *without affecting other instances in the same subnet*.

 5.  **Prevent Accidental Deletion (Termination Protection):**
     *   **Action:** Enables the "Termination Protection" attribute on the instance (`ec2:ModifyInstanceAttribute`).